clayauld/hass-input-timetable/README.md

-# Note: THIS IS NOT WORKING PROPERLY YET!!!

 # Installation instructions:

 Simply clone the repo to the /config/custom_components directory in Home Assistant and rename the directory to `input_timetable`: